cesarecontini/expresso/README.md

-# WELCOME TO THE EXPRESSO PROJECT
+# WELCOME TO THE EXPRESSO-MACHINE PROJECT

 ## EXPRESS JS API CLI APPLICATION GENERATOR

-### ABOUT EXPRESSO
+### ABOUT EXPRESSO-MACHINE

-Expresso is an express js API generator which provides the following features:
+Expresso-machine is an express js API generator cli application which provides the following features:

 * Express application skeleton
 * REST API CRUD generation - GET, POST, PUT, DELETE HTTP methods implementation for each API endpoint defined in cli command